hmans/miniplex/README.md

 world.queue.flush()
 ```

-**Note:** Please remember that flushing the queue is left to you.
+**Note:** Please remember that the queue is not flushed automatically, and doing this is left to you.
 You might, for example, do this in your game's main loop, after all systems have finished executing.

 ## Performance Hints

-### Use for instead of forEach
+### Prefer `for` over `forEach`

 You might be tempted to use `forEach` in your system implementations, like this: